zafarullah4050/Built-My-Own-AI-Study-Assistant-LangChain-Groq-/README.md

 streamlit run app.py
 ```

-The app will open in your browser:
+The application will open in your browser:

 ```
 http://localhost:8501